 derby (preferably involving Shanghai Shenhua and East Asia)

 or Shenhua versus hated rivals Beijing Guoan for the fieriest atmospheres.
+Here's a fan's guide to Shanghai's Shenhua.
 See

 the full season fixtures.